OfficeDev/office-scripts-docs/README.md

 If your issue is not related to the Office Scripts documentation, please post it to one of the following channels instead:

-- To ask a question about designing Office Scripts or the Office.js API that runs Office Scripts, post your question to Stack Overflow and tag it with the "office-scripts" tag (https://stackoverflow.com/questions/tagged/office-scripts).
+- To ask a question about designing Office Scripts or the Office.js API that runs Office Scripts, post your question to Stack Overflow and tag it with the ["office-scripts" tag](https://stackoverflow.com/questions/tagged/office-scripts).
 - To report an issue with the Office.js API, create the issue in the [OfficeDev/office-js repository](https://github.com/OfficeDev/office-js), which members of the product team monitor for customer-reported issues.

 ## Copyright